PPM Logo

 c.
 There is newly discovered information not known at the time of the Student Conduct Review that would have affected the result.

-4. Sanction reduction requests must be based on the ground that the sanction(s) assigned was grossly disproportionate in light of the violation committed, the student’s conduct record, and applicable sanctioning guidelines.
+4. Sanction reduction requests may only be based upon the reason that the sanction(s) assigned is grossly disproportionate to the violation committed, the Student’s conduct record, and applicable sanctioning guidelines.

-5. Appeals and sanction reduction requests will be decided upon the record of the original Administrative Resolution or Student Conduct Review, the complete statement of the Respondent setting forth specific reasons, information, and arguments for the submission, and any written statement or response by the Complainant, Respondent, or relevant University Official.
+5. The individual or group reviewing an appeal and/or sanction reduction request will consider the record of the Administrative Resolution meeting or Student Conduct Review, the Respondent’s request, including their statements, information, and reasons for the request, and any written statement or response by the Complainant, Respondent, or relevant University Official.

-6. The implementation of sanctions will typically be deferred during this process, unless otherwise decided at the discretion of the Student Conduct Officer (individual Students) or the Director of the Center for Student Involvement (Student Organizations), in consultation with the Director - Student Affairs Policy, Standards, and Conduct or their designee.
+6. Sanctions will normally go into effect after an appeal and/or sanction reduction request, unless otherwise decided at the discretion of the Student Conduct Officer (individual Students) or the Executive Director of the Center for Student Involvement (Student Organizations), in consultation with the Director - SAGE or their designee.

 b.
-The case, in whole or in part, is referred back to the Office of Student Conduct for re-review by a new Community Standards Board or Review Officer.
-On re-review, the results of the previous Student Conduct Review will not be provided to the new Community Standards Board or Review Officer.
-The new Community Standards Board or Review Officer will be reminded of applicable procedures to ensure proper handling of the Student Conduct Review;
+Refer the incident back to SAGE for re-review by a new Community Standards Board or Review Officer.
+The new Community Standards Board or Review Officer will not be provided the previous decision and/or assigned sanction(s) and will be reminded of applicable procedures to ensure proper handling of the Student Conduct Review;

 K. STUDENT CONDUCT RECORDS

-1. The referral of a report of alleged violations to the Office of Student Conduct may result in the development of a student conduct record for the Respondent.
+1. The referral of a report of alleged violations to SAGE may result in the development of a student conduct record for the Respondent.

-5. The record of a student conduct matter resulting in a Student or Student Organization’s dismissal and accompanying transcript notations will normally be retained for no less than 50 years after the end of the academic year in which the incident is resolved.
+4. The record of a student conduct matter resulting in a Student or Student Organization’s dismissal and accompanying transcript notations will normally be retained for 50 years from the end of the academic year in which the incident is resolved.

 RESPONSIBILITIES